In this Cisco CCNA tutorial, you’ll learn about Layer 4 of the OSI model, the Transport Layer. Scroll down for video and also text tutorial.

 This is how stateful firewalls are able to keep track of connections as well.
 Imagine that rather than a switch in the middle there, we have a firewall and we have a rule in the firewall that said traffic is allowed out from the sender on the left out to the network on the right, but traffic is not allowed from the right to the left unless it was initiated from the sender.

-Our two most common protocols at layer four are TCP, which is the Transport Control Protocol, and UDP, which is the User Datagram Protocol.
+Our two most common protocols at Layer 4 are TCP, which is the Transport Control Protocol, and UDP, which is the User Datagram Protocol.
 TCP is connection-oriented.
 Once a connection is established, data can be sent bidirectionally over the two hosts over that connection.

 TCP carries out sequencing.
 It includes sequence numbers into traffic to ensure that segments are processed in the correct order and none are missing.
 When traffic comes into the receiver, it can look at the sequence number and it can use that to make sure it assembles the traffic in the correct order again.
 It can also check from the sequence numbers if a segment was lost in transit as well.